systronix/eggseed3/README.md

 The code behind http://iotaseed.io/.

+**NOTE: This is a scam!
+This code is forked here for historical and analytical purposes only!
+See [this ZDnet article](https://www.zdnet.com/article/europol-arrests-uk-man-for-stealing-eur10-million-worth-of-iota-cryptocurrency/) and [this code analysis by Alex Studer](https://thatoddmailbox.github.io/2018/01/28/iotaseed.html).
+Also this scam is one of several mentioned in [this Ars Technica Article](https://arstechnica.com/information-technology/2018/01/two-new-cryptocurrency-heists-make-off-with-over-400m-worth-of-blockchange/)**

 Should also work locally.
 Both through 'Save Page As', and when checked out from the git repo.
 Though when using it for real, please stick to the stable version from the site.